monopoli

 Osteria del Tempo Perso

-The absolute best restaurant we had the pleasure of dining at was Osteria del Tempo Perso.
+Dining in a Cave: For an unforgettable romantic experience, check out Osteria Del Tempo Perso.
+Book a table in their stunning cave room for a memorable dining experience!
+This is the absolute best restaurant we had the pleasure of dining at.
 Everything about it was fantastic!
 The food was delicious, the atmosphere divine and the staff was wonderful.
-We tried all the traditional foods and other dishes which were excellent.
 You must make reservations, especially in July and August.

 Dish Restaurant Ostuni

-Dish Restaurant offers a stunning terrace with a panoramic view of the old town, making it the perfect spot to enjoy a memorable dining experience.
+Dish Restaurant offers a stunning terrace with a panoramic view of the old town.
+Therefore, making it the perfect spot to enjoy a memorable dining experience.
 The view alone is worth the visit, but the great music and exceptional food truly make this place stand out.
-Every dish is packed with flavor, using fresh, high-quality ingredients.
-The customer service is top-notch.
-Plus, you’ll be treated to a complimentary glass of Prosecco, adding to the charm of this fantastic restaurant!

 Antico Borgo Bristot